mateusz29/qgis-yolo-plugin/README.md

 ### QGIS Environment
 The plugin was developed and tested on Windows 11 using QGIS installed via **OSGeo4W (versions 3.40.6-Bratislava and 3.42.2-Münster)**.
 Other installation methods and operating systems are not supported.

+## Hardware Requirements

+GPU acceleration is strongly recommended for practical use.

+- **Recommended:** NVIDIA GPU with CUDA support (CUDA 11.x or 12.x, depending on PyTorch/ONNX Runtime build)
+- **CPU-only mode:** supported, but significantly slower and not suitable for large images or real-world workflows

+The plugin supports both PyTorch and ONNX Runtime inference backends:
+- PyTorch requires CUDA-enabled installation for GPU acceleration
+- ONNX Runtime can run in CPU or GPU mode depending on the installed package (onnxruntime / onnxruntime-gpu)

 ### Python Dependency
 The plugin depends on the `ultralytics` Python library.